lakshya75way/Assignment-1/README.md

 1. **User Isolation:** Register two accounts.
 Jobs created in Account A won't show up in Account B's dashboard.
 2. **Admin Access:** Manually set `role: "admin"` in MongoDB for a user.
 That user can now access the Admin route to see everyone's jobs.
 3. **Retry Logic:** Submit a job with `shouldFail: true` in metadata.
-Check terminal/logs to see the automatic retry attempt.
+Check terminal/logs to see the automatic retry attempt. (also updated that shouldFalse : true will always fail a job in both try, updated this part after video ( to show better status ))
 4. **Priority Check:** Submit 3 standard jobs (priority 0) followed by 1 high-priority job (priority 10).
 Observe that the priority 10 job jumps to the head of the pending queue.

 ## 🚀 Setup